-I am passionate (my husband Joe calls it obsessed) about feeding my family a diet filled with whole, unprocessed, nutrient dense foods.
-Even though passionate, our diet still has a lot room for improvement.
+I’m passionate (my husband Joe calls it obsessed) about feeding my family a diet filled with whole, unprocessed, nutrient-dense foods.
+Even though passionate, our diet still has a lot of room for improvement.
 I use the word diet but the way we eat isn’t a diet in the sense that most people think of the word.
-We choose to eat this way in a continuous manner.
-Not a diet that one might go on for a short time to reach their goals and then toss it out the window after that point.
-This is what I consider a life style as far as the way we eat is concerned.
+We choose to eat this way in a continuous manner, not a diet that one might go on for a short time to reach their goals and then toss it out the window after that point.
+This is what I consider a lifestyle, as far as the way we eat is concerned.

 We started this way of eating in January of 2009 after I read Nourishing Traditions by Sally Fallon Morell and Mary Enig.
 Our progress started very slow with adding one or two things at a time, feeling comfortable with that and then adding more.
 This has worked well for our family.
-It helps our budget adjust to purchasing higher quality ingredients which can be more expensive, it helps our older children adjust their tastes and it helps keep me from becoming totally overwhelmed and having my head spin off.
+It helps our budget adjust to purchasing higher-quality ingredients that can be more expensive, it helps our older children adjust their tastes, and it helps keep me from becoming totally overwhelmed and having my head spin off.
 Again, we made a choice to eat this way.
 If we were dealing with allergies or illness then we may have chosen to do things differently.

-I work from home part time as a bookkeeper with most of my ‘work time’ being early mornings, evenings or weekends and maybe a few hours a week during ‘business hours’ totaling about 15 hours a week.
-I also run a separate business as a virtual assistant from home which rounds out my work week giving me a good 35+ hour work week and I add in a few hours a week with as a distributor with It Works (I love That Crazy Wrap Thing!) to have full time employment.
+I work from home part time as a bookkeeper with most of my “work time” being early mornings, evenings, or weekends and maybe a few hours a week during “business hours,” totaling about 15 hours a week.
+I also run a separate business as a virtual assistant from home, which rounds out my work week and gives me a more than full-time work week.

 Below are links to a few posts that will give you more information on how and what we eat and hopefully some tips to help you save money in your real food journey.